apache/flink/docs/libs/table.md

     <tr>
       <td><strong>GroupBy</strong></td>
       <td>
         <p>Similar to a SQL GROUPBY clause.
-Group the elements on the grouping keys, with a following aggregation</p>
+Group the elements on the grouping keys, with a following aggregation
-        <p>operator to aggregate on per-group basis.</p>
+        operator to aggregate on per-group basis.</p>
 {% highlight java %}
 Table in = tableEnv.fromDataSet(ds, "a, b, c");
 Table result = in.groupBy("a").select("a, b.sum as d");
+{% endhighlight %}
+        <p><i>Note:</i> Flink can refer to nonaggregated columns in the select list that are not named in
+        the groupBy clause, it could be used to get better performance by avoiding unnecessary column sorting and grouping while nonaggregated column is cogrouped with columns in groupBy clause.
+For example:</p>
+{% highlight java %}
+Table in = tableEnv.fromDataSet(ds, "a, b, c");
+Table result = in.groupBy("a").select("a, b, c.sum as d");
 {% endhighlight %}
       </td>
     </tr>